Choosing Toys for Your Child

-In selecting the right toy for your child ask yourselves:
+In choosing toys for your child ask yourself:

 1. What will it teach my child?

 4. Is it annoying for me to see or hear?

 7. Does it foster hand-eye coordination and problem-solving skills?

 8. Can it be enjoyed by both genders?

 10. Will I enjoy playing with this toy?

 So Many Toys, So Little Time